igromanru/Dark-Souls-III-Cheat-Engine-Guide/MemoryViewerGuide.md

 ## Hello!
-In this guide, we'll be going over the basic steps to using Memory Viewer properly within Dark Souls 3.
+In this guide, we'll be going over the basic steps for using Memory Viewer to find addresses within Dark Souls 3.

 The first step to using Memory Viewer will be to open "Find Bullet / Effect / Goods / Attack Address" and you can do this by clicking the box next to it.
 This will activate the script, allowing you to use it.